ibm-cloud-docs/Backup/change-password.md

 Changes that are made to the {{site.data.keyword.backup_notm}} password within the {{site.data.keyword.cloud_notm}} console are made to the service itself.
 When you change your password, keep in mind that it impacts your service directly.
 {: important}

-## Viewing the backup username and password in the UI
+## Viewing the backup username and password in the console
 {: #viewBackupPW-ui}
 {: help}
 {: support}